Ben McAdams: Tenure

 McAdams was the only Democrat in Utah's congressional delegation during his tenure.
 He voted for Stephanie Murphy, a Democratic representative from Florida, for House speaker.
-He had previously joined other Democratic House members in signing a letter pledging to oppose Nancy Pelosi as House speaker.

 McAdams was one of over 100 members of Congress who asked to have their pay withheld during the 2018–19 United States federal government shutdown.

-In April 2019 McAdams introduced legislation proposing a Balanced Budget Amendment to the U.S. Constitution.
-He was supported by the other 26 members of the Blue Dog Caucus.
-The amendment would allow deficits during wars, recessions, or sustained periods of high unemployment.
+In April 2019, McAdams introduced legislation proposing a Balanced Budget Amendment to the U.S. Constitution.
+The amendment would have allowed deficits during wars, recessions, or sustained periods of high unemployment.
 It would also protect Social Security and Medicare from court-mandated budget cuts.
-As justification for the amendment, McAdams cited the $22 trillion debt, $1 trillion annual deficit, increasing interest payments, and lack of efforts by either party to curtail spending growth.
-Liberal-leaning news sources have criticized the plan: Esquire called it a "pry-bar ... to open the entire Constitution to revision," while Splinter News predicted that "domestic spending programs and the safety net will always be up first on the chopping block if cuts need to be made."
-An opinion article in The Guardian newspaper accused McAdams and the Blue Dog Coalition of trying to "kill the Green New Deal", which would require deficit spending, and argued that "there’s nothing inherently dangerous about a growing deficit."
+As justification for the amendment, McAdams cited the then-$22 trillion debt, $1 trillion annual deficit, increasing interest payments, and lack of efforts by either party to curtail spending growth.

 A July 2019 poll showed McAdams with the highest approval rating of any member of Utah's congressional delegation.

 McAdams introduced a bill to help victims of Ponzi schemes recover their money.
 On November 18, 2019, it passed the House of Representatives with bipartisan support.
 Utah has the highest number of known Ponzi schemes per capita in the United States.

 McAdams introduced an amendment to a funding bill to prevent resumption of nuclear weapons testing, which passed the House in July.
-On the House floor, he said, "explosive nuclear testing causes irreparable harm to human health and to our environment and jeopardizes the U.S. leadership role on nuclear nonproliferation."
+On the House floor, he said, "explosive nuclear testing causes irreparable harm to human health and to our environment and jeopardizes the U.S. leadership role on nuclear nonproliferation".